hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     The aim of this is to reduce the number of spawns with big abs(Hij)/pgen which can happen if orbital connections with low pgen are mapped to orbital connections with big abs(Hij).

-.. [review] - AJWT:
-    What does Test mean in the context of the manual?

-    ..

-        [todo] - Test.

 ``pattempt_single``
     type: float.